 One of the benefits of studying abroad is the opportunity to explore your host country and surrounding destinations.
-Excursions are offered for all semester and year programs; you’ll receive a calendar of available excursions during orientation.
+Excursions are offered for all semester and summer programs; you’ll receive a calendar of available excursions during orientation.
 Here are a few past excursions:

 Colonia del Sacramento, Uruguay

 A World Heritage Site, Colonia was founded by the Portuguese in 1680.
 The historic quarter still captures the look and feel of the colonial era in Latin America.
 You’ll travel by ferry across the River Plate from Buenos Aires to explore this charming town’s cobbled streets leading to old lighthouses, inns, restaurants, and its original bullfighting ring.
 You’ll also enjoy a traditional lunch during your time in Uruguay.